I wrote my first holographic (handwritten) will at age 27, right before taking off on a six-month around-the-world adventure.

 Other Countries That Allow Holographic Wills

-Australia, Austria, Canada, Germany, France, Italy, Mexico, New Zealand, Philippines, South Africa, Spain, Switzerland, United Kingdom
+Australia, Austria, Bangladesh, Canada, Estonia, Germany, France, Italy, Latvia, Mexico, New Zealand, Philippines, South Africa, Spain, Switzerland, United Kingdom

 Other countries may allow holographic wills with certain restrictions (such as they are only accepted in emergencies or for military personnel).